Conversion Rate

 There are several reasons why you should keep track of your conversion rate.
 Let us look at some of the reasons:

-2. Micro Conversions: In addition to major conversions, you can also measure micro conversions.
+- Micro Conversions: You can also measure micro conversions.
 These are smaller actions such as clicking a link, watching a video, scrolling in a particular area, or other secondary actions that may not directly generate revenue but contribute to user engagement.
 These smaller actions are often critical for user experience (UX) analysis to improve smaller design elements.

 The formula for calculating the Conversion Rate is as follows: